gterzian/understand-paxos/README.md

    - `cargo run -p multi_decree --release --  --participant-id "3"`
 3. Watch the peers reach consensus on a sequence of values, using it to implement a replicated state machine supporting "read" and "increment" operations on a number.

-* To randomize the order in which synod instances are processed, use the `--random` flag.

-* To periodically simulate participants crashing, use the `--crash` flag.
+* To periodically simulate a participant crashing, use the `--crash` flag.

-* Both flags can be passed to any subset of participants.